Chalarangelo/30-seconds-of-interviews/questions/node-error-first-callback.md

-### NodeJS uses a callback pattern in many instances where if an error were returned it will pass it as the first argument to the callback.
+### NodeJS often uses a callback pattern if an error is encountered during execution.
+This error is passed as the first argument to the callback.
 What are the advantages of this pattern?

 ```js
 fs.readFile(filePath, function(err, data) {